 Conversely, we have revised down the forecast for Korea because the government's policy focus has shifted from renewables to nuclear energy, reducing solar PV targets.
-We have also reined in forecast growth for other markets compared with last year's outlook: for Spain because renewable energy auctions have been significantly undersubscribed; for Australia due to continued policy uncertainty following early achievement of its Large-scale Renewable Energy Target (LRET); for Oman because development time frames for large-scale renewable energy projects have been longer than expected, including for green hydrogen; and for multiple ASEAN countries as a result of sustained policy uncertainty as well as overall power supply gluts limiting additional renewable deployment in the short term.
+We have also reined in forecast growth for other markets compared with last year's outlook: for Spain because renewable energy auctions have been significantly undersubscribed; for Australia due to slow progress in large-scale renewable capacity for hydrogen production and the Expanded Capacity Investment Scheme only being announced towards the end of this report's development; for Oman because development time frames for large-scale renewable energy projects have been longer than expected, including for green hydrogen; and for multiple ASEAN countries as a result of sustained policy uncertainty as well as overall power supply gluts limiting additional renewable deployment in the short term.